dataart-telco/clearwater-juju/charms/trusty/clearwater-aio-proxy/README.md

 -  `delete-user`: Deletes a user
     -  `number`: The number to delete

-For example, `juju action do clearwater-aio-proxy/0 create-user number=\"1234567890\" password=secret` creates a user.
+For example, `juju action do clearwater-aio-proxy/0 create-update-user number=\"1234567890\" password=secret` creates a user.
 (Note that the escaped double-quotes are required to avoid juju parsing the number as an integer rather than a string.)

-Note that the numbers specified in `create-user` and `delete-user` actions need not be in the number range specified in the configuration above.
+Note that the numbers specified in `create-update-user` and `delete-user` actions need not be in the number range specified in the configuration above.

 # Contact and Upstream Project Information